omahs/guild-sdk/v2-migration-guide.md

 ## Signing a message

 Use `createSigner` to construct a signer function.
-There are multiple ways to create a signer function, for example `createSigner.fromEthersWallet` can construct a signer from an `ethers.Walllet`
+There are multiple ways to create a signer function, for example `createSigner.fromEthersWallet` can construct a signer from an `ethers.Wallet`

 ```ts
 import { createSigner, guild } from "@guildxyz/sdk";